Steeplechaser Mason Ferlic shoots for the stars on the track and in his field as aerospace engineer

 There are two distinct sides to Ferlic — the analytical half and the artistic/running half.
 Both give the other space.

-The aerospace engineer portion of him is data-driven and specializes in statistics (that's his doctoral field).
+The aerospace engineer portion of him is data-driven and specializes in statistics.
 Ferlic works at the Data Science for Dynamic Intervention Decision-Making Center in Ann Arbor, Michigan.
 There, he and the team are coming up with innovative ways to answer questions in mobile health and medicine.
-They're taking a flow-chart approach to dictate real-time decisions.
+They’re taking a flow-chart approach to dictate real-time decisions.

-“There’s a really strong interest in using data to improve people’s outcomes,” said Ferlic, who's from Minnesota.
+“There’s a really strong interest in using data to improve people’s outcomes,” said Ferlic, who’s from Minnesota and is getting married in September.

 For running, he prefers to be more organic.
 He’s not constantly crunching numbers but goes with the flow.

-“You would think my approach to running would also be this ultra-prescriptive, science-based, evidence-based program,” said Ferlic, who did some high-elevation training in Flagstaff, Arizona, to get ready for trials and is getting married in September.
+“You would think my approach to running would also be this ultra-prescriptive, science-based, evidence-based program,” said Ferlic, who did some high-elevation training in Flagstaff, Arizona, to get ready for trials and tweaked his hamstring about a week ago.
 “That I’m tracking everything and monitoring everything.
 I definitely went through a phase with that in my running career early on.
 But I’ve actually swung the other direction.”

 He listens to the philosophical approach of Ron Warhurst, the former Michigan coach who turns 81 in July.
 He’s so old-school, he cracked, that it’s actually now new-school.